dewiweb/MCxOSCnext/README.md

 - Preferences are automatically stored in a 'config.json'
 - Connections are stored in a separated JSON formatted '\*.session' file. -->[examples](/examples)
-- A 'Tree Viewer' inspired by [EmberPlus Viewer](https://github.com/Lawo/ember-plus/releases) helps you to specify ember+ paths.
+- A 'Tree Viewer' inspired by [EmberPlus Viewer](https://github.com/Lawo/ember-plus/releases) helps you to specify ember+ paths ([treejs](https://github.com/m-thalmann/treejs) custom implementation).
-- Clicking '!Submit' button adds selected parameter the table of connections ([treejs](https://github.com/m-thalmann/treejs) custom implementation).
+- Clicking '!Submit' button adds selected parameter the table of connections.
 - Once you've clicked it, you can modify OSC addresses, ember+ paths, types, OSC mins, OSC maxs directly in table cells.
 - If you want to connect other parameters or devices, you can edit ember+ path directly in the table of connections.
 - Finally you've got to click "go" buttons to establish connections.